 4.5 Assist the Customer, taking into account the nature of the Processing and the information available, in fulfilling the Customer's obligations to respond to Data Subject rights requests.

-4.6 Assist the Customer in complying with its obligations under Articles 32–36 UK GDPR (security, breach notification, DPIAs and consultation).
+4.6 Assist the Customer in complying with its obligations under Articles 32–36 UK GDPR.

-4.7 At the Customer's choice, delete or return all Caller Data to the Customer at the end of the Service, and delete existing copies (subject to any obligation to retain data under applicable law).
+4.7 At the Customer's choice, delete or return all Caller Data at the end of the Service, and delete existing copies, subject to any legal retention obligation.

-4.8 Make available to the Customer information necessary to demonstrate compliance with Article 28 UK GDPR and allow for and contribute to audits, including inspections, conducted by the Customer or another auditor mandated by the Customer (subject to clause 11).
+4.9 Make available to the Customer information necessary to demonstrate compliance with Article 28 UK GDPR and allow for and contribute to audits, subject to clause 11.

-5.2 Tradevoice will give at least 14 days' notice of any new Sub-processor or replacement, by email or via the dashboard.
-The Customer may object on reasonable data protection grounds within that notice period; if the parties cannot resolve the objection, the Customer's sole remedy is to terminate the Service for the affected feature with a pro-rata refund of prepaid fees.
+5.3 Tradevoice will give at least 14 days' notice by email of any new Sub-processor or replacement.
+The Customer may object on reasonable data protection grounds within that period; if the parties cannot resolve the objection, the Customer's sole remedy is to terminate the Service for the affected feature with a pro-rata refund of prepaid fees.

-6.2 Where any Sub-processor is located outside the UK or EEA (e.g. for AI inference), Tradevoice ensures an appropriate transfer mechanism is in place — typically the UK IDTA, the UK Addendum to the EU Standard Contractual Clauses, or another mechanism recognised under UK GDPR — supported by a transfer risk assessment.
+6.2 Where Personal Data is transferred outside the UK, Tradevoice ensures an appropriate transfer mechanism is in place, being the UK IDTA, the UK Addendum to the EU Standard Contractual Clauses, or another mechanism recognised under UK GDPR, supported by a transfer risk assessment.

-6.3 By signing up to the Service, the Customer authorises Tradevoice to make these transfers and, where applicable, enter into Standard Contractual Clauses with Sub-processors on the Customer's behalf.
+6.4 By subscribing to the Service, the Customer authorises Tradevoice to make these transfers and, where applicable, to enter into Standard Contractual Clauses with Sub-processors on the Customer's behalf.

-7.1 Tradevoice's technical and organisational measures are set out in Annex A and are reviewed periodically.
-Tradevoice may update them, provided the overall level of security is not reduced.
+7.1 Tradevoice's technical and organisational measures, and those it requires of its Sub-processors, are described in Annex A. They are reviewed periodically and may be updated provided the overall level of security is not reduced.

-8.1 Tradevoice will notify the Customer without undue delay (and in any event within 72 hours of becoming aware) of any Personal Data Breach affecting Caller Data.
+8.1 Tradevoice will notify the Customer without undue delay, and in any event within 72 hours of becoming aware, of any Personal Data Breach affecting Caller Data or Calendar Data.

 8.3 Tradevoice will reasonably cooperate with the Customer's investigation and any obligation to notify the Supervisory Authority or affected Data Subjects.

-8.4 Notification to the Customer does not constitute an admission of fault or liability by Tradevoice.
+8.4 Notification does not constitute an admission of fault or liability.

-9.1 Tradevoice will, taking into account the nature of the Processing, assist the Customer by appropriate technical and organisational measures, insofar as possible, to respond to requests by Data Subjects exercising their rights under Chapter III of UK GDPR.
+9.1 Tradevoice will assist the Customer by appropriate technical and organisational measures, insofar as possible, to respond to requests by Data Subjects under Chapter III of UK GDPR.

-9.2 If a Data Subject contacts Tradevoice directly with a request relating to Caller Data, Tradevoice will refer the Data Subject to the Customer (without revealing the Customer's identity if doing so would itself create a risk) and notify the Customer where possible.
+9.2 If a Data Subject contacts Tradevoice directly with a request relating to Caller Data, Tradevoice will refer them to the Customer and notify the Customer where possible.
+Where the request is an objection to receiving further messages, Tradevoice will act on it immediately as well as notifying the Customer.

-10.1 Tradevoice will provide the Customer with reasonable assistance in carrying out Data Protection Impact Assessments and prior consultations with the Supervisory Authority, where required by Articles 35 and 36 UK GDPR.
+10.1 Tradevoice will provide reasonable assistance in carrying out Data Protection Impact Assessments and prior consultations with the Supervisory Authority, where required by Articles 35 and 36 UK GDPR.

-11.1 Tradevoice will provide the Customer with reasonable evidence of compliance with this DPA, including, on request, copies of relevant certifications, audit summaries, or completed security questionnaires.
+11.1 Tradevoice will provide reasonable evidence of compliance with this DPA, including, on request, the Sub-processor list, relevant certifications held by its Sub-processors, and completed security questionnaires.

-12.1 On termination of the Service, the Customer may instruct Tradevoice in writing to return or delete Caller Data within 30 days.
+12.1 On termination, the Customer may instruct Tradevoice in writing to return or delete Caller Data within 30 days.

-12.2 If the Customer does not provide such instructions, Tradevoice will delete Caller Data in accordance with the retention periods in the Privacy Policy.
+12.2 If no such instruction is given, Tradevoice will delete Caller Data in accordance with the retention periods in the Privacy Policy.

-12.3 Tradevoice may retain Caller Data to the extent required by applicable law, securely isolated from active processing.
+12.4 Tradevoice may retain data to the extent required by applicable law, securely isolated from active processing.

 13.1 The liability of each party under this DPA is subject to the limitations set out in the Terms and Conditions, except where UK GDPR expressly provides otherwise.